Homemade Dishwasher Rinse Aid—3 Recipes

 Well, the detergent I was open to trying, but this frugal-minded mom was determined not to spend even more money and put even more toxic chemicals into our home and the environment.

-So off to figure out how to make an all natural homemade dishwasher rinse aid, I went.
+So off to figure out how to make an all-natural homemade dishwasher rinse aid, I went.

 I read somewhere that putting straight vinegar in the rinse aid compartment was a quick and easy DIY Jet Dry alternative.

-So I tried it.
+So I tried it and it worked.

 WARNINGS ABOUT DIY RINSE AIDS